-Like many people who have been diagnosed with lung cancer, Jodi Russel had no trouble breathing and no pain.
+Like many people who have been diagnosed with lung cancer, Jodi R. had no trouble breathing and no pain.
 She didn’t know that lung cancer was growing in her body until she was on vacation in Alaska and began to cough up blood.

 “That made me think I better get go to the doctor.
 I even went to Florida before the diagnosis; I was feeling fine.
 When I was finally diagnosed in August 2016, the tumor was the size of a baby’s head!”
-Russel recalls.
+Jodi recalls.

 A persistent cough, hoarseness, shortness of breath, feeling tired or weak, ongoing infections such as bronchitis, new onset of wheezing, and chest pain that worsens with deep breaths are early signs of lung cancer that can be overlooked easily because most of these symptoms can be attributed to less serious illnesses, like a cold or flu.
 Coughing up blood or rust-colored sputum, also a common sign, should always be reported to a doctor.

 Conventional therapies including chemotherapy and radiation therapy used to be the only first lines of treatment for patients with lung cancer.
-Initially, Russel had 30 rounds of radiation, plus chemotherapy, but her cancer continued to progress.
+Initially, Jodi had 30 rounds of radiation, plus chemotherapy, but her cancer continued to progress.
 That’s when her oncologist, Theodore Pollock, DO, FACOI, Director of Medical Oncology at Cancer Treatment Centers of America® (CTCA), Tulsa, considered another solution: immunotherapy.

 What is immunotherapy and how does it work?